xaindex/machine-translation-system/tools/README.md

 * `score.lua` scores predictions against references with a specific metric.
 * `tokenize.lua` runs OpenNMT's generic tokenization on a text file.
 * `translation_server.lua` runs a simple ZMQ-based translation server.

-For more details about these scripts, visit the [online documentation](http://opennmt.net/OpenNMT/) or explore available options with the `-h` flag.